fbpx

 The first and most realistic reason for the high Ethereum gas fees is that Ethereum costs more.
 Keep in mind that gas prices are presented in gwei, an alternative way to represent a sum of ETH.
 The flourishing decentralized finance (DeFi) and NFT industries, attracting new users to Ethereum’s ecosystem, are the most significant factors of the growing demand.

-The Ethereum blockchain consists of more than 3,000 dapps to, have their transactions included next to other Ethereum network users.
+The Ethereum blockchain consists of more than 3,000 dapps that have their transactions included next to other Ethereum network users.
 To give you a feel of the traffic on the Ethereum network.
 Dapps comprises approximately 100,000 daily users on the network, which equals a total of 250,000 transactions daily.

 In addition to increasing base fees, the widespread use of Ethereum has also increased the volatility of the gas for base fees.
 The Ethereum EIP 1559 upgrade was an attempt to make gas fees more consistent by determining base fees from the previous transaction.
+While the full effects of EIP 1559 are under discussion, base fees continue to drive up the overall cost of gas fees because of the growing demand for Ethereum.

 How to save on gas?

+As gas fees are mandatory, there is no way to avoid them; however, there are some ways to lower the burden.
 There are ways to reduce the total fee by lowering the base fee and tip.
-One way to do so is by making your transaction when there is less activity on the blockchain.
+One approach to accomplish this is by timing your transaction for moments when the blockchain experiences lower activity levels.
 This is because base fees, in a sense, are a measure of demand when using Ethereum.
 Gas prices increase when more effort is required to engage with the Ethereum network.
 Therefore, the less activity on the network, the lower the fee.
-Oftentimes weekends are a good time to check-in.
+Often weekends are an excellent time to check in.

 Lowering your tip can also lower your overall gas fee cost.
 Remember that we can pay miners an extra “tip” or “priority fee” in exchange for a quicker transaction time.
 Reducing your tip can be another way to save gas money if you’re not pressured on time.
+Another method to reduce your gas fee is by setting a maximum gas fee limit on your transaction.
+The moment the transaction goes through, the network will refund the remainder of the fee that was not included in your total gas fee.

-The final tip we have to help you save on gas is with the “layer 2 scaling solution.”
+The final tip to help you save on gas is with the “layer 2 scaling solution.”
 Scaling tools are extensions to the Ethereum network that aim to boost transaction processing speed and transaction volume per second.
 Some examples are Arbritum, dYd, and Loopring.
+Scaling solutions are off-chain, which means they are inactive on the Ethereum blockchain.
+Layer 2 scaling techniques come in various forms but function similarly.
+They are executed off the chain, confirmed by the Ethereum network, and recorded on the chain.

 Closing Thoughts